MicrosoftDocs/sdk-api/sdk-api-src/content/winioctl/ne-winioctl-storage_media_type.md

 SAIT tape.

-<b>Windows Server 2003:  </b>This is not supported before Windows Server 2003 with SP1.
+**Windows Server 2003:**  This is not supported before Windows Server 2003 with SP1.

 ### -field VXATape

 Exabyte VXA tape.

-<b>Windows Server 2008:  </b>This is not supported before Windows Server 2008.
+**Windows Server 2008:**  This is not supported before Windows Server 2008.

 #### - STK_9840